-According research from Superoffice of 1,000 companies, the average response time to respond to customer service requests is 12 hours and 10 minutes.
+According to research from Superoffice, of 1,000 companies, the average response time to respond to customer service requests is 12 hours and 10 minutes.
 These days, that's too long.

 Automated customer service is a type of support provided by artificial intelligence.
 Examples of an automated system are a website help center or a chatbot.
 The benefits include being able to connect with customers 24/7 and reducing your human support costs.
 Compare product features and ratings for a selection of Customer Service Software on the Capterra review website.